 At Whiteheath Junior School, we take the issue of Computing regulations and monitoring very seriously, in order to safeguard our children against malicious content and ensure they can enjoy the many benefits of the internet and computer access in a safe and informative environment.

 The subject is wide ranging and covers many aspects.
 For this purpose we have an Computing policy which is accessible via the link below.
 If you have any concerns regarding how we use Computing within the curriculum and the other measures we have in place to safeguard our children, you may wish to peruse the policy for further clarification.

-When the children start at the Junior School, they will receive a RULES FOR RESPONSIBLE USE LETTER, which we ask you to read through with them and sign and date a copy.
-This is kept on file at school so we know that each child has agreed to the rules before using the computers.
+When the children start at the Junior School, they will a HOME SCHOOL AGREEMENT in which we ask you to read through with them and sign and date a copy.
+This is kept on file at school so we know that each child has agreed to the rules for use of the internet before using the computers.